 Authentication Collections are used to define Authentication Parameters that may be utilised repeatedly through the integration configuration.
-The Authentication Parameter Control Panel offers three configuration fields: Code, Key, and Value.
-Each Code added then becomes available for selection in the Orchestration Request Manager Control Panel in the Authentication Name dropdown.
+The Authentication Parameter Control Panel offers three configuration fields: Code/Name, Key, and Value.
+Each Name added then becomes available for selection in the Orchestration Request Manager Control Panel in the Authentication Name dropdown.

 Name: Is used to assign a unique reusable ‘Auth Name’ to the specific Authentication Parameter being defined.
 The list of all the Auth Names that have been defined is reflected in the ‘Auth Name’ dropdown within the Orchestration Manager.
 These are used when creating a Request to a Receiving System that requires Authentication to be defined, thus the ‘Auth Name’ dropdown is reflected under the ‘Request Manager Control Panel’.